 General economic conditions and macroeconomic trends could adversely affect users of some end products that are manufactured using the Company's products and the industries in which such end products are used.
-During economic downturns or other period of uncertainty, these users may reduce their volume of purchases of such end products or may purchase alternative products, which would reduce demand for the Company's products.
+During economic downturns or other periods of uncertainty, these users may reduce their volume of purchases of such end products or may purchase alternative products, which would reduce demand for the Company's products.
 For example, in 2021 and 2022, construction project delays and cancellations related to the impacts of the COVID-19 pandemic and uncertain general economic conditions, including supply chain issues, reduced demand for the Company's rigid polyol products.
 In addition, increasing concern among consumers, public health professionals and government agencies about environmental, health or wellness issues could lead some of the Company's customers to limit the use of certain of our products or result in harm to the Company's reputation.
-Reduced demand for our products.
+Reduced demand from the primary end markets for the Company's products, such as the consumer products industry, could adversely affect the Company and demand for our products.
 Additionally, uncertain conditions in the financial markets pose a risk to the overall economy that may impact consumer demand for such end products and customer demand of some of the Company's products, as well as the Company's ability to manage normal commercial relationships with its customers, suppliers and creditors.
 Some of the Company's customers may not be able to meet the terms of sale, which would result in increased credit risk and suppliers may not be able to fully perform their contractual obligations due to tighter credit markets or a general slowdown in economic activity.